 Do not use an argument as a chance to belittle your spouse.
 Instead, couples should look at an argument as an opportunity to fix a problem.
 Tackle the problem at hand and work together to solve it.
 This will include empathizing with your spouse, even when it is not easy to do so.
 It involves listening and compromising to do what’s best for the children.

 It can be difficult for couples to talk to one another about important topics if there are emotional barriers in the way.
-Such emotional barriers may include low self-confidence, past experience with betrayal, or fear of judgment from a partner.
+Such emotional barriers may include low self-worth, past experience with betrayal, or fear of judgment from a partner.

 Learn to confide in your spouse.
 Talk about your past relationship, communicate your fears, share your passions and goals, beliefs, and don’t be afraid to be emotional with your spouse.
 They love you and want to be on this parenting journey with you as your partner, not your judge and jury!